 Molly Lubin, M.D.

-Dr Lubin is a third-year resident in the Northwestern Feinberg University School of Medicine Department of Psychiatry and Behavioral Sciences.
-She received her undergraduate degree from Yale University and her medical degree from the University of California, San Francisco.
-She divides her time between Northwestern Memorial Hospital and the Jesse Brown VA, rotating on the psychiatric inpatient unit, emergency room, psychosomatic consultation service, and outpatient psychiatric clinics.
-Her work with ADAPT will involve research focusing on social and occupational functioning; in addition she will help the ADAPT team with clinical consultation and diagnosis.
+Dr Lubin completed her residency in the Northwestern Feinberg University School of Medicine Department of Psychiatry and Behavioral Sciences.
+Her work with ADAPT will involved research focusing on social and occupational functioning; in addition she helped the ADAPT team with clinical consultation and diagnosis.
 She is currently pursing medical practice in Wisconsin.

 Sekine Ozturk, B.A.